schollz/gojot/README.rst

      :alt: Updates

-*gojot* is a modern command-line journal that is distributed and encryptedby default.
+*gojot* is a modern command-line journal that is distributed and encrypted by default.

 Install